scopeo-project/ScopeoExampleERA/README.md

 7		secret := heardLetter asString, aSecret allButFirst
 ```

-The above code snippets shows how we simulate the difficulty to understand whispered secret.
+The above code snippets shows how we simulate the difficulty to understand a whispered secret.
 In line 6, we introduced a 20\% probability that the players do not hear the correct secret.
 When a player does not understand the secret, it replaces the first letter of the secret with a random one (lines 5-7).
 The game runs ten rounds and starts with a base of player objects.